 Ullas Kumar is Telecom Systems Engineer with the Business Development Team in Rakon, Singapore.
 He holds Masters degree in Electronics Design and Technology (Telecom) from Indian Institute of Science, Bangalore, India and MBA from National University of Singapore.
 Prior to joining Rakon, he was working in the synchronization domain for the last 15 years working on traditional and packet synchronization techniques.
 He represents Rakon at various standardization bodies.

-As Senior Manager, Nir Laufer is responsible for the definition and development of Oscilloquartz synchronization delivery and assurance solutions.
+As Product Line Director, Nir Laufer is responsible for the development of Oscilloquartz timing delivery and assurance solutions.

-Nir represents ADVA Optical Networking and Oscilloquartz in ITU-T SG15 Q.13 and contribute to standard development.
-Prior to this, Nir worked at Wintegra (now PMC-Sierra) and developed PWE3-CES and 1588v2 solutions based on Wintegra network processors.
+Nir represents ADVA Optical Networking & Oscilloquartz in ITU-T SG15 Q.13 and contribute to standard synchronization development.
+Prior to this, Nir worked at Wintegra (now PMC-Sierra) and was responable for the development of PWE3-CES synchronization and 1588v2 solutions based on Wintegra network processors.

 Nir graduated (Summa cum laude) from Bar-Ilan University with a degree in Electrical Engineering and received an MBA in strategic management and financing from Tel-Aviv University.